|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 The Extern program is an optional work experience/career education program designed to aid students in making better-informed career decisions based on practical experience and self-assessment.
 It is sponsored by Career Development Services.
 Students accepted into the program receive individualized career counseling, on-the-job experience, and academic assignments.
 Students are placed as volunteers with organizations in areas that complement their career objectives and/or fields of study.
-The program is usually offered during the first two full weeks of January, coinciding with the University's winter break.
-Participating students receive two or three academic credits.
+Participating students receive 2 or 3 academic credits.

 In some cases, you will be working with organizations that are linked to social justice activities like combating racism, eradicating hunger, improving local schools or working to foster civic empowerment.
 The focus is the exchange of learning between you and the community.
 In this regard, service learning is radically different from an internship where the outcomes center around your career or professional development.

 Any student enrolled to take classes at Temple University can take a service learning class.
 Service learning classes should take no more time than any other class offered at Temple.
 However, just as in a non-service learning class, you may have to spend time outside of designated class hours devoted to reading and studying.
 The specific amount of time spent participating in the service learning portion of the course varies from organization to organization.